aosabook/500lines/contingent/chapter.rst

 When stepping forward through the recursive consequences of a change, we will only invoke tasks whose inputs are different than last time.

-This optimization will involve a final data structure:
+This optimization will involve a final data structure.

-* We will give the ``Project`` a ``_todo_list`` of tasks that have had at least one input change and that therefore require re-execution.
+We will give the ``Project`` a ``_todo`` set with which to remember every task for which at least one input value has changed, and that therefore requires re-execution.

-* If we reach a task in the recursive consequences but do not find it listed in the ``_todo_list`` then we will run the task to generate a new value.

-* After running the task we will compare its new output value to the one that it returned last time.
-  If they are different, then every immediate consequence of the task gets added to the ``_todo_list``.

-* Once the ``_todo_list`` is empty,
-  Contingent knows that all task outputs are now up to date.
+Because only tasks in ``_todo`` are out-of-date, the build process can skip running any other tasks unless they appear there.

 Again, Python’s convenient and unified design makes these features very easy to code.
-Because task objects are hashable, the ``_todo_list`` can simply be a set that remembers task items by identity — guaranteeing that a task never appears twice — and the ``_cache`` of return values from previous runs can be a dict with tasks as keys.
+Because task objects are hashable,
+``_todo`` can simply be a set
+that remembers task items by identity — guaranteeing that a task never appears twice — and the ``_cache`` of return values from previous runs can be a dict with tasks as keys.

+More precisely, the rebuild step must keep looping as long as ``_todo`` is non-empty.
+During each loop, it should:

+* Call ``recursive_consequences_of()``
+  and pass in every task listed in ``_todo``.
+  The return value will be a list of not only the ``_todo`` tasks themselves, but also every task downstream of them — every task, in other words, that could possibly need re-execution even if every single task that we re-execute turns out to have changed its output value to something new.

+* Loop over the tasks in the resulting list.

+* Call each task in the recursive consequences that is also listed in ``_todo``, to force it to re-compute its return value.
+  If the task wrapper function detects that this return value does not match the old cached value, then its downstream tasks will be automatically added to ``_todo`` before we reach them in the list of recursive consequences.

+By the time we reach the end of the list, every task that could possibly need to be re-run should in fact have been re-run.
+But just in case, we will check ``_todo`` and try again if it is not yet empty.
+Even for very rapidly changing dependency trees, this should quickly settle out.
+Only a cycle —
+where, for example, task A needs the output of task B which itself needs the output of task A, and the outputs of A and B never stabilize and remove them from ``_todo`` — could keep the builder in an infinite loop.
+Fortunately, real-world build tasks are typically without cycles.

+Let us trace the behavior of this system through an example.

 Suppose you edit ``tutorial.txt`` and change both the title and the body content.